 You can also use rubber bands to hold the ends of the stalks together.

-Drying the Flowers
+Drying the Lavender Flowers

-Once the lavender stalks are on a rack, or tied with string, you need to find a place to put them while they dry.
+- Once the lavender stalks are on a rack or tied with string, you need to find a place to put them while they dry.

-It's important that the stalks and flowers are in a dark and dry place so that they do not get mould or rot before they dry properly.
+- It's important that the stalks and flowers are in a dark and dry place so that they do not get mould or rot before they dry properly.

-A warm place is best.
-The ideal drying area is 30 to 32 degrees Celsius for the first 24 hours, and 24 to 28 degrees after that.
+- A warm place is best.
+The ideal drying area is 30 to 32 degrees Celsius for the first 24 hours and 24 to 28 degrees after that.
 It doesn't have to be exact, don't worry.

-Suitable drying places include attics, lofts, and airing cupboards.
+- Suitable drying places include attics, lofts, and airing cupboards.

-If you don't have a place that's suitably dark, you can cover the bunches with brown paper bags (with holes cut along the sides and bottom to allow air to circulate) and dry them in a place with more light.
+- If you don't have a place that's suitably dark, you can cover the bunches with brown paper bags (with holes cut along the sides and bottom to allow air to circulate) and dry them in a place with more light.

-Check the lavender every few days, as the stalks can shrink a little as they dry, and you may need to tighten the string or rubber bands.
+- Check the lavender every few days, as the stalks can shrink a little as they dry, and you may need to tighten the string or rubber bands.

-It takes on average a month for the lavender to be thoroughly dried, but hanging longer will certainly do the bunches no harm.
+If you chose the right spot to place the drying flowers and stalks, it takes on average a month for the lavender to be thoroughly dried, but hanging longer will certainly do the bunches no harm.

 Once it is dry, you need to store your dried lavender until you are ready to use it.
-You can store the flowers still attached to the stalks, the way they were dried, or by themselves, depending on the intended use.
+You can store the flowers still attached to the stalks the way they were dried or by themselves, depending on the intended use.

 If you want to keep it on the stalks, for hanging in a room or using in a dried flower arrangement, put the whole bunch in a paper bag and store them somewhere dry and dark, in a place that's neither too hot nor too cold.
 Dryness is more important than temperature.